 Curious to learn new things?
 Great achievements await you!

-The level of learning agility that the talent has, is determined by how fast he/she is capable of learning new things.
+The level of learning agility that talent is determined by how fast he/she is capable of learning new things.
 For example, if a content writer with no technical background learns data analytics and coding with ease, then that individual can be considered learning agile.
 To be learning agile, not only should the individual be capable of grasping absolutely new concepts from scratch, they should be passionate about learning new things at all times.

 Jack of all trades or a master of one trade?
 You can be both!